Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition: Result analysis and Discussion

+Table~\ref{tab:4.1} presents the statistical significance analysis results among EPCA-Net and representative deep neural networks with Student's t-test (t-test) method.
+We find significant differences between our proposed EPCA-Net and comparable deep neural networks (p-value$< $0.05), suggesting that learned feature representations are different.

-\textbf{Discussion:} The results on four datasets prove the effectiveness of our proposed method.
-We argue that the advantages of EPCA-Net over advanced deep neural networks are two-fold.
-First, we apply the pyramid pooling method to obtain global and local lesion information by extracting multi-scale context features.
-Second, we explore four kinds of multi-scale context feature fusion criteria to dynamically estimate the relative importance of global and local lesion information.
+In general, the experimental results on four medical datasets with similar pathological distribution demonstrate the superiority and effectiveness of our EPCA-Net.
+We argue the merits of our method as two-fold.
+First, to efficiently exploit the global-local pathology distribution prior, we apply the pyramid pooling method to obtain multi-scale context features and design a multi-scale context feature fusion to estimate their relative importance dynamically.
+Second, we propose four kinds of multi-scale context feature fusion criteria to fulfill our EPCA module by integrating them in an effective manner, which enables our EPCA-Net to achieve better performance than SPA-Net, MSCA-Net, DR-Net, and RIR-Net in limited medical data regime.